 Having said that, here are three debt consolidation strategies that can help simplify your plan to get debt-free.

 1. Consolidate Your Credit Cards

-Make the most of that rock-bottom interest rate and pay off as much of your debt as you can during the low-rate balance transfer period.
+If you decide a balance transfer credit card is right for you, make the most of that rock-bottom interest rate and pay off as much of your debt as you can during the low-rate balance transfer period.

 2. Apply for a Personal Loan